Utodev/ngPAWS/plugins/listSavedGames_lib (import-export)/Readme.txt

-This plugin adds a new condacto that shows a list of the saved games in the browser session.
+This plugin adds a new condacto that shows a list of the saved games in the browser session and add import/export capabilities.

 Example: